WarpSPEE3D 3D Metal Printer

 WarpSPEE3D is the world’s first large format metal 3D printer to use patented SPEE3D technology that enables significantly faster, more cost-effective and more scalable production than traditional manufacturing.

-The SPEE3D process is also 100 to 1000 times faster than traditional 3D metal printing, making it the world’s fastest way to turn your design into a usable printed metal part.
+The SPEE3D process is also 1000 times faster than traditional 3D metal printing, making it the world’s fastest way to turn your design into a usable printed metal part.

 This tremendous speed transforms metal 3D printing from being useful for prototyping or low volume production into a real-world manufacturing solution.